-Vanity Fair Napkins Sometimes our animal instinct takes over, and it's in those moments a proper dab of the mouth with a nice napkin can redeem us when our animal instincts kick in.
+Vanity Fair Napkins A dab of the mouth with a nice napkin can redeem us when our animal instincts kick in.

 Selected Press: Ad Age, Creativity, The Drum, Adweek

 How do you get people to give a shit about napkins?
 We had a theory: people who buy napkins make for better lovers because they care more.
 So we put our theory to the test by partnering with Match.com and conducting a nationwide study.
 Turns out napkin users are more attentive, more dedicated, and better marriage material overall.
 Using the data we created a campaign promptly named #DateaNapkinUser.

 Selected Press: Adweek, Creativity, The Drum, MediaPost, Dallas Observer, iHeart Radio, Ad Age